decisione/parla_italiano_bot/.kilocode/rules/memory-bank/context.md

 ## Recent Changes
 - Initial implementation of the word ordering game using aiogram
 - Basic UI with inline keyboard buttons for word selection
-- Static data storage in Python lists
+- Database-driven content storage with PostgreSQL
 - Simple game state management using in-memory dictionary
 - Implement Docker containerization for easy deployment
 - Create deployment scripts for remote hosting